maxzheng/datarunner/README.rst

     flow = Workflow() >> extract >> transform >> Load('example')
     flow.run()

-We can take a step further by using templates to provide some information at run time:
+To make the workflow more flexible (e.g. write to different dataset), use templates to provide some values at run time:

 .. code-block:: python